failmap/failmap/docs/source/topics/usage/faq_end_users.md

-# FAQ for those on listed on failmap
+# FAQ for those on listed on Web Security Map

-## Why Failmap?
+## Why Web Security Map?

 Many organizations (have to) transfer sensitive information over the internet.
 Sometimes they ask to share sensitive information with them via forms, mail and etcetera.
 Anyone should be able to use internet services without worrying their information is being altered or changed, whether unintentionally or malicious.
 Many responsible organizations boast about their capability (so called "cyber") to protect.

-Failmap adds an enormous amount of transparency.
+Web Security Map adds an enormous amount of transparency.
 This is the driving force for many organizations to change / clean up their online presence.
-With the launch of failmap, thousands of issues have been fixed in the Netherlands, just because they have been made understandable and publicly accessible (naming and shaming).
+With the launch of Web Security Map, thousands of issues have been fixed in the Netherlands, just because they have been made understandable and publicly accessible (naming and shaming).

 We display the "base level" of security, which can be illustrative of the the quality and capability of organizations